-Port addressing and Area Numbering is different for the Core Switch 2/64 than with the StorageWorks 1 Gb SAN switch and StorageWorks 2 Gb SAN switch families of 8-port and 16-port switches.
-The concept of area numbering is new for the Core Switch 2/64.
-The area number is used in the same way a port number is used for the StorageWorks 1 Gb SAN switch series and SAN Switch 2/16, 2/8-EL, and 2/16-EL switches.
+Port addressing and Area Numbering are different for the Core Switch 2/64 and the SAN Switch 2/32 than for the StorageWorks 1 Gb SAN switch and StorageWorks 2 Gb SAN switch families of 8-port and 16-port switches.
+The concept of area numbering is new for the Core Switch 2/64 and the SAN Switch 2/32.
+The area number is used in the same way a port number is used for the StorageWorks 1 Gb SAN switch series and SAN Switch 2/8-EL, 2/8 power pak, 2/16, and 2/16 power pak switches.